lucaskeller/ecorecodechallenge/README.md

 I found a problem dealing with big.Int values and operations, on `multiply` endpoint that I decided to left it to deliver the code on time, but I'll continue the challenge to get more knowlegde on this language.

-About the tests, I don't know if the best approach is to send the local file through the service by `multipart/form-data`, or simply create a Slice to teste the features/challenges.
+About the tests, I don't know if the best approach is to send the local file through the service by `multipart/form-data`, or simply create a Slice to test the features.
 But the challenge was really nice hehe

 well, this code came out of approximately 10h of study in the language, I am sure that some improvements will be evident for a more experienced programmer.